-The Provost Scholars Program is a partnership between Case Western Reserve University (CWRU) and East Cleveland City Schools.
+The Provost Scholars Program began as a partnership between Case Western Reserve University (CWRU) and East Cleveland City Schools.
 The program was founded by former Provost William “Bud” Baeslack and East Cleveland City School District Superintendent Ms. Myrna Corley, to improve the academic outcomes of East Cleveland (Ohio) middle and high school students.

 - Expand their creative, critical thinking and problem solving skills;